parhamf6/python-exercises/README.md

 │   ├── math-tutor/             # A math learning application
 │   ├── number-guessing-game/   # A fun number guessing game
 │
-├── small-python-projects/      # Solutions to projects from a Python book │
+├── small-python-projects/      # Solutions to projects from big book of small python projects │
 └── bulk-regex-rename/          # A tool to rename video files using regex (CLI & GUI with Tkinter)
 ```